 I started a new job as co-ordinator of the Connexions project in August 1982.
 Connexions produces a quarterly periodical, also called Connexions (subsequently The Connexions Digest).
 Connexions is a collective project, with the collective typically comprising eight to ten people, who together run the project and do the work of preparing each issue of the publication.
 I am the only paid employee.

 The first issue I work on is a theme issue on Housing.
 In addition to spotlighting groups and resources on housing, the issue also features materials on International issues, Energy, Native Peoples, Racism, Community, and Labour.
 The issue also contains an annoucement informing readers that, for budgetary reasons, Connexions will be appearing four times a year, instead of the previous five.

 Here is a scanned copy of the the first issue of the Connexions publication that I worked on: Volume 7, Number 4, published in December 1982.

 I was surprised and disappointed to see Roger Powley arguing that naturalists ought not to criticize other nature lovers even when they act in ways which are harmful to nature, because criticism, even when warranted, might weaken the cohesion of the naturalist movement.

 I really cannot agree with his assumption that criticism of another person’s actions has to imply a holier-than-thou attitude on the part of the critic.
 Roger is surely right in saying that all of us sometimes act in ways which hurt the environment.
 To me, that means that we all occasionally make mistakes which need to be pointed out to us.
 How does it help the environment if we agree to keep quiet about each other’s sometime thoughtlessness or wrongheadedness for the sake of some abstract “unity”?

 Read the rest of the story here.

-Labels: Environmental Advocacy.
+Keywords: Environmental Advocacy.